-Pinterest is now the third most-popular social network in the U.S., and the best part about Pinterest is that it is an image driven site, and people love browsing image after image.
-And if your business is a product based one, you’re a great fit for Pinterest.
+Pinterest is now the third most-popular social network in the U.S. The best part about Pinterest is that it is an image-driven site, and people love browsing images, image after image.
+If your business is product-based, you’re a great fit for Pinterest.

 Here are 9 tips on how to help you do just that:

-Tactic #1: Craft a message on your images
+Tactic #1: Craft a message within your images

 However, if you use the right image, you’ll get your post pinned.

-G Adventures, which is a travel tour company uses this strategy well, too.
-For example, promoting their Europe trips they show you that it’s not just about touring cathedrals:
+G Adventures, a travel tour company, uses this strategy well, too.
+For example, promoting their Europe trips, they show you that travelling is not just about touring cathedrals:

 The secret is to use bold, simple text.
 Here are some image editors you can use to add text to any image (and they’re free!):